allo-media/text2num/doc/index.rst

 Welcome to text2num's documentation!
 ====================================

-``text2num`` is a python package that provides functions and parser classes for:
+``text2num`` is a package that provides functions and parser classes for:

 - parsing numbers expressed as words in french and convert them to integer values;
 - detect ordinals, cardinals and decimal numbers in a stream of french words and get their decimal digit representations.

+``text2num`` is distributed under the MIT license and is known to work on python version 3.6 and above.

 .. toctree::